wPlachno/wjpPersWiki/project-article-exam.md

 ### 6. Write a function to check if a filename points to a markdown file

-Attention: This milestone has not yet been reached.
+Note: This milestone was reached on 11/14/23

 Write a function `isMarkdown` which takes a filename and returns true if it ends in .md.